This cake is basic, easy, simple and just divine!

-How many things in life can be labeled as “ultimate”?
-This cake has every right to fit into its description, as it is basic, easy, simple and just divine.
 All you need is four basic ingredients and some flavourings.
-It is the ABC of baking, a simple first course in making comforting sweet companions to your tea or coffee, a good start for anyone who loves to try getting dirty in the kitchen.
+It is the ABC of baking, a good start for anyone who loves to try getting messy in the kitchen…

 The Ultimate White Cake

 2 cups white sugar

 2 tablespoons Grand Marnier (any orange flavoured liqueur)

 icing sugar for dusting

 1. Place the oven rack in the middle of the oven and preheat to 170°C (340°F).
 Generously butter and dust a bundt pan with flour, shaking out any excess flour.

 2. Beat the butter and sugar in a stand mixer, fitted with a paddle attachment, at a medium-high speed, until pale and fluffy, about 10 minutes.
 Add the eggs, one by one, beating well after each addition.
 Add the vanilla and mix.

 3. Reduce the speed, add the Grand Marnier, followed by the milk and beat for another 2 to 3 minutes.
 Reduce speed and add ½ a cup of the sifted flour and the baking powder.
 Add the remaining flour mixture gradually until just combined.
 Scrape down the sides of the bowl.
 Beat at a medium speed for another minute.
 Pour into the bundt pan.